kajanan1212/Supply-Chain-Management-System/README.md

 This is a system for monitoring and analytics of a production company.
 The company has several products and customers (wholesalers, retailers and end customers).
 The company has a supply chain that uses the railway system to distribute their products to the customers islandwide.

-Our system has the ability to generate:
+Our system has the ability to generate: <br>
 • Quarterly sales report for a given year <br>
 • Items with most orders <br>
 • Sales report categorized according to main cities and routes <br>